ikigai-digital/time-deposit-kata-node/README.md

 Limitations:
 - You may not add any additional methods to the TimeDeposit class
 - You may not modify the calculateInterest method signature

+PS: For the sake of time, you should assume that all inputs are valid.
+Please treat this as an actual assignment on the project and apply all the best practices that you know of.